-A 1988 graduate of the University of Michigan, my research interests have included 19th century German politics and political economy, the Industrial Revolution, and the sugar industry.
-You can read more about my past research here.
+A graduate of the University of Michigan, my research interests have included 19th and 20th century German politics and political economy, the Industrial Revolution, and the sugar industry.
+You can read more about my research here.

 In the last decade, I have become interested in the ways that GIS technology and spatial analysis grants us fresh insights into the past and allows us to reopen previously "settled" historical questions.
 This has required a huge investment of time.
 In addition to learning a new technology and reading deeply in the literature on historical geography and spatial thinking, I constructed a georeferenced map of northwest Germany (+3000 hours) and populated it with data (+2000 hours) that it has taken me years and multiple trips to Germany to collect.
 You can see the state of my work at www.peasantsandjews.org.
 A part of this project - Anti-Semitism and Rural Politics in Northwest Germany - will be published Fall 2016 by Bloomsbury Press.